JaneWen23/MyISP/src/Filter/README.md

     *   int horiUpsample; // (down-sampled (or not)) filtering followed by up-sampling horizontally
     *   int vertUpsample; // (down-sampled (or nor)) filtering followed by up-sampling vertically
     *   bool needFlip; // if true, it is convolution; if false, it is correlation.
-    *   void* formula; // function pointer. use dot_product for convolution; self-defined formula for other filterings.
+    *   void* formula; // function pointer. use dot_product for convolution; self-defined formula for other filtering.

 * member related to the way the program carrying out 2D filtering: